 Caliche is a class act, no doubt.
 It’s quite excellent straight up, and when sipped in moderation is damn near refreshing (not a quality I generally equate with rum.)

-In the world of pirate music, Marooned has always seemed to me a band apart.
-Neither in-your-face pirate-core (too soft and subdued in nature) nor background easy listening (too stand-out in its sharply contrasted male and female vocals), their music is at once understated yet domineering – somewhat like a passive-aggressive pirate captain with a penchant for morbidity. [read more »]
+Rating: Buy it Now In the world of pirate music, Marooned has always seemed to me a band apart.
+Neither in-your-face pirate-core (too soft and subdued in nature) nor background easy listening (too stand-out in its sharply contrasted male and female vocals), their music is at once understated yet domineering – somewhat like a passive-aggressive pirate captain with a penchant for morbidity.
+Continue reading →

 Kinectimals is perhaps one of the most overlooked pirate games around – mainly because you probably didn’t know it was a pirate game.
 True, the basic idea is “pet the tiger” or “pet the leopard” or even “pet the bear” through the magic of Xbox Kinect, but it also involves the search for pirate treasure on a tropical island filled with ancient ruins.
 See?
 Piratey.